 I primarily paint landscape oil paintings and print limited edition linocut original prints.
 All my art, so far, is of the British countryside, seaside/coastline and its surrounding seas.
 My collection of original, unique art, currently includes Northumberland, Yorkshire, and The South Hams in Devon.

+I work in my studio from reference and outside in front of the scene.
+My plein air paintings often form part of the reference for my studio paintings and prints.
 I'm always adding to my gallery of contemporary landscape paintings and prints, covering the North of England and the much painted Southern Counties.

 Britain is an artist's scenery paradise

 Since visiting Devon, Northumberland, Cumbria, Lancashire, Pembrokeshire in Wales and Inverness in Scotland to name a few, I can safely say Yorkshire, where I'm based, is not alone in its distinctiveness and diversity of scenery.
 The variety is in fact a characteristic of the UK terrain from the tip of Scotland to the foot of Cornwall.
 It's not surprising that the British landscape has been represented by artists in paint and other media for more than 250 years.

 Naturally, Yorkshire subjects dominate my collection at this time, though I'm always hopeful of being able to paint further afield.
 I already have many sketches, of 'foreign' parts elsewhere in the UK, waiting for me to work-up into finished art.

 Updated: 7 October 2018